vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 - Europe (Paris)
 - US East (N. Virginia)
 - US West (N. California)
+- AP SouthEast (Sydney)

 In order for the best results from your simulation you should select the injectors that best represent your user base.

 {{< img src="create-simulation-pools.png" alt="Create simulation - Step 2" >}}

+- **Pools**: defines the pools to be used when initiating the Gatling Enterprise injectors.
 - **Weight distribution**: if set to even, every injector will produce the same load.
 If set to custom, you must set the weight in % for each pool (eg the first pool does 20% of the requests, and the second does 80%).
 The sum of the weight must be 100%.
-- **Pools**: defines the pools to be used when initiating the Gatling Enterprise injectors.
+- **Address**: Choose "Dedicated" if you want to enable [dedicated IPs]({{< ref "../dedicated_ips" >}}) for your injectors.

 You can add several pools with different numbers of injectors to run your simulation.

-After this step, you can save the simulation, or click on *More options* to access optional configurations.
+After this step, you can save the simulation, or click on *Next* to access optional configurations.

-### Step 3 & 4: JVM options & Java System Properties
+### Step 3 & 4: JVM options & Injector Parameters

-These steps allow you to define the JVM arguments and system properties used when running this particular simulation.
+These steps allow you to define the JVM options, Java system properties and environment variables used when running this particular simulation.
 You can choose to override the global properties.

 {{< img src="create-simulation-jvm-options.png" alt="Create simulation - Step 3" >}}
 {{< img src="create-simulation-system-props.png" alt="Create simulation - Step 4" >}}

 {{< alert tip >}}
-JVM options and Java System Properties will be saved in a snapshot that will be available in the run.
+JVM options, Java System Properties and environment variables will be saved in a snapshot that will be available in the run.
 This information will be visible by anyone who has read access.
-You can exclude some properties from being copied if you prefix them with `sensitive.`.
+You can exclude some system properties from being copied if you prefix them with `sensitive.`, and environment variables if you prefix them with `SENSITIVE_`.
 {{< /alert >}}

 {{< alert tip >}}
-You can configure the `gatling.frontline.groupedDomains` System property to group connection stats from multiple subdomains and avoid memory issues when hitting a very large number of subdomains.
+You can configure the `gatling.frontline.groupedDomains` Java System property to group connection stats from multiple subdomains and avoid memory issues when hitting a very large number of subdomains.

 For example, setting this property as `.foo.com, .bar.com` will consolidate stats for `sub1.foo.com`, `sub2.foo.com`, `sub1.bar.com`, `sub2.bar.com` into `*****.foo.com` and `*****.bar.com`.
+{{< /alert >}}

+{{< alert tip >}}
+System properties can be retrieved in your Gatling simulation with `System.getProperty("YOUR_PROPERTY_KEY")`.

+Environment variables can be retrieved in your Gatling simulation with `System.getEnv("YOUR_ENV_VAR_KEY")`.
 {{< /alert >}}

 ### Step 5: Time window